IDBusinessSolutions/IDBS-developer-assessment-application/README.md

-### Step Two - javascript option
+### Step Three - javascript option
 UNFORTUNATELY our javascript option has not yet been completed and is unavailable.
-Please complete our assessment in java instead.
+Please complete our coding assessment in java instead.